Sustainable Transportation

 Sources of Energy

-Taking into account power plant efficiency (around 33%) and power transfer losses to the EV battery, fully charging a 100 kWh EV battery requires burning around 142.5 pounds of coal or 927.5 cubic feet of natural gas thereby producing 295 pounds of CO2 for coal, and 112 pounds for gas, along with other pollutants.
-This calculation does not include the energy used in the extraction, production, and transportation of these fuel sources.
+Taking into account all energy losses from the power plant to the electric vehicle (EV) battery, fully charging a 100 kWh battery necessitates burning approximately 142.5 pounds of coal or 927.5 cubic feet of natural gas.
+This process results in emissions of about 295 pounds of CO2 from coal and 112 pounds from natural gas.
+It’s important to note that these figures do not include the energy consumed in the extraction, production, and transportation of these fuel sources.

-Nuclear energy is often portrayed as clean, emission-free, and sustainable.
-However, producing nuclear fuel involves significant energy input for mining, milling, conversion, enrichment, and fuel fabrication, which produces emissions, toxic chemicals, and radioactive waste.
-Other challenges include managing high-level nuclear waste for over 10,000 years, and decommissioning a power plant, which is complex and take over 30 years to complete.
-When considering all factors, including environmental cleanup from natural and man-made disasters, the Energy Return on Investment (EROI) for nuclear energy may end up being miniscule, potentially making it an energy sink and not a viable source of energy.
+Nuclear energy is often viewed as clean, safe, emission-free, and sustainable.
+However, the process of producing nuclear fuel requires a significant amount of energy for mining, milling, conversion, enrichment, and fuel fabrication.
+These processes generate emissions, release toxic chemicals, and produce radioactive waste.
+Additionally, there are concerns related to high-level nuclear waste, the lengthy process of nuclear decommissioning—which can take over 30 years to complete—and the environmental cleanup necessary following both natural and man-made disasters.
+Overall, considering the health risks, the potential for accidents, and environmental contamination, the Energy Return on Investment (EROI) for nuclear energy may ultimately be an energy sink rather than a viable energy source.

 Declining Energy Sources